libretro/mame2003-plus-libretro/README.md

 # mame2003-plus-libretro
-MAME as it was in 2003 with some new game support plus many fixes and improvements for 2018, using the libretro API.
-Suitable for lower-end devices that would struggle to run current versions of MAME (later versions of MAME are increasingly accurate, thus can perform worse).
+MAME as it was in 2003 with new game support and many fixes and improvements for 2018, all via the libretro API.
+Suitable for lower-end devices that would struggle to run current versions of MAME that require more power for more accuracy.

 ## ROMset compatibility with MAME 2003-plus
 Each version of an arcade emulator must be used with ROMs that have the same exact version number.
 For example, MAME 0.37b5 ROMsets are required by the MAME 2000 emulator, but MAME 0.37b5 sets will not work correctly with the MAME 2003-plus or MAME 2010 emulator cores.
 Those cores require MAME 0.78 and MAME 0.139 ROM sets, respectively.